 Basically anything bigger than the pore size is left behind, allowing clean water molecules to continue unobstructed.

 Now that we have a basic understanding of reverse osmosis (RO), let's explore the process in greater depth.

 A standard household RO system has 3 filtration stages.
 A sediment filter, a carbon filter, and a reverse osmosis membrane.

 However, the units you'll commonly see advertised have 5, 6, or 7 filtration stages.
 I'll cover each and every filtration stage below.

 - 1Initially, water undergoes pre-filtration, passing through a sediment filter that removes larger particles such as sand, silt, and debris.
 This protects the RO membrane and stops it form getting clogged up.

 - 2Next a carbon filter (usually a carbon block) removes unpleasant tastes and odors while removing chlorine, chloramine, volatile organic compounds (VOCs) and other contaminants.

-- 3A further carbon filter (either another carbon block or granular activated carbon) is usually implemented here to further refine the water.
+- 3A further carbon filter (either another carbon block or granular activated carbon like you'd find in a water filter pitcher) is usually implemented here to further refine the water.

 - 4The heart of the reverse osmosis process takes place next, as water is forced through the RO membrane.
 During this phase, dissolved salts, heavy metals like lead and mercury), and other contaminants like arsenic and nitrates are removed with an efficiency of up to 99%.